gfathertech/samuelbabarere/README.md

    ```

 2. **Deploy built files to GitHub Pages**
+   - Use the GitHub Actions workflow in `.github/workflows/deploy-gh-pages.yml`
-   - Create a branch named `gh-pages`
+   - Alternatively, manually create a branch named `gh-pages`
    - Copy contents of `client/dist` to the root of this branch
    - Push the branch to GitHub
    - Enable GitHub Pages in repository settings, using the `gh-pages` branch